orbit-love/orbit-browser-extension/README.md

 - Run `yarn build`;
 - Zip the `extension` folder;
 - On the [Google Webstore Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard) (requires authentication), upload the zip file and submit a new version.

+## About Orbit

+[Orbit](https://orbit.love) is the Community CRM for developers, helping organizations grow their communities and accelerate technology adoption.